e-dant/watcher/readme.md

 given to `watch`.

 The `event` object will contain the:
-  - `where`, which is an absolute path to the event.
+  - `path_name`, which is an absolute path to the event.
-  - `kind`, the kind of path.
+  - `path_type`, the type of path.
 One of:
     - `dir`
     - `file`
     - `hard_link`
     - `sym_link`
     - `watcher`
     - `other`
-  - `what`, the type of event.
+  - `effect_type`, "what happened".
 One of:
     - `rename`
     - `modify`
     - `create`
     - `destroy`
     - `owner`
     - `other`
-  - `when`, the time of the event in nanoseconds since epoch.
+  - `effect_time`, the time of the event in nanoseconds since epoch.

 The `watcher` type is special.